 If you're just exploring the ruins, you can easily see everything within 90 minutes.
 It's not a huge site.
 We arrived at 10am and were done by 12, which included waiting in the baking heat at the top of the pyramid so I could get a shot of the steps with no people on it!
 (The things I do for Instagram!! 🙂 Are you following me on Instagram??
 I'd love it if you did.)

-We left our swim gear in the car whilst we explored the ruins of Ek' Balam, and then grabbed it after so we could visit the cenote at Ek' Balam.
-More on that coming very soon!
+We left our swim gear in the car whilst we explored the ruins of Ek' Balam, and then grabbed it after so we could visit the cenote at Ek' Balam, which was AMAZING!!

 Have you ever visited Ek' Balam or any of the other Mayan sites??
 Would you like to?
 Let me know in the comments below.